junkim2231/OpenSTA/README.md

 ### Error

 #### Error1.
-Problem: you Can't find the Header.h
+Problem: you Can't find the Header.h (Python3.6 or 3.7)

-Solution: Check the version problem
+Solution: Check the version problem (Python3.6 or 3.7)

     vim ./CMakeLists.txt